 Louisville Owns the Largest Fireworks Show in the USA

-If you guessed New Year’s Eve in the NYC, then you’d be wrong.
+If you guessed New Year’s Eve in NYC, then you’d be wrong.
 Straight from the great Wiki himself, “Currently, the largest annual pyrotechnic display in North America is Thunder Over Louisville which kicks off the Kentucky Derby Festival.”
 Yep, we’re that cool.

 Forecastle Music Festival in Louisville Is Huge and Growing!

-The Forecastle 3-day festival is an annual event is really picking up steam that draws tens of thousands of fans from across the country.
+The Forecastle 3-day festival is an annual event that is really picking up steam that draws tens of thousands of fans from across the country.
 Looking for things to do in Louisville in July?
 Head to the riverfront!
 Forecastle loves Louisville and Louisville loves Forecastle!

 Louisville Sluggers Are Made in Duh, Louisville